Brown-University-Library/OLD-ARCHIVED_xsl_transformer_project/README.md

 ## Notes ##

 - an auth_key, for POSTs and GETs, is linked to an IP.
-Developers can see their ip, and get a randomly generated key which can be added to the app's settings file, at:
+For convenience, developers can see their ip, and get a randomly generated key which can be added to the app's settings file, at:

         https://host/xsl_transformer/keymaker/